MicrosoftDocs/power-automate-docs/articles/guided-learning/learning-mobile-app.md

 ![Activity details](./media/learning-mobile-app/activity-details.png)

-As we can see, this flow succeded in both steps.
+As you can see, this flow succeded in both steps.
 From here, go ahead and click the **Buttons** icon.

 ## How Flows are Kicked Off ##

    Buttons are flows that are started with a manual action.
-One of my buttons is **Send a Working from Home email to your Manager**.
+One popular button is **Send a Working from Home email to your Manager**.
    You could use this one if you live far away and on days the traffic is a mess!

 ![Last activity](./media/learning-mobile-app/click-browse-button.png)

-Use the **Browse** button to check out templates for **more button flows to add** to your collection.
+Use the **Browse** button to check out templates for **more button flows** to add to your collection.

-Let’s go ahead and see how that works.

 ![Choose send a reminder](./media/learning-mobile-app/send-a-reminder.png)

-Choose the **Send myself a reminder in 10 minutes** button flow.
+To see how that works, choose the **Send myself a reminder in 10 minutes** button flow.

 ![Use this template](./media/learning-mobile-app/use-this-template.png)